 - Words and photographs by Norman Foster

-The conditions which bring buildings into a visual relationship may vary greatly – the sociological grouping of an Ashanti village, the humanist theories of Renaissance Italy, the political and aesthetic implications of Haussmann’s Paris and the commercial competition, site values and technological influences in New York, to mention but a few.
+The conditions that bring buildings into a visual relationship may vary greatly – the sociological grouping of an Ashanti village, the humanist theories of Renaissance Italy, the political and aesthetic implications of Haussmann’s Paris and the commercial competition, site values and technological influences in New York, to mention but a few.

-Since the nineteenth century, however, our traditional concepts of space have been shattered and we are in desperate need of a formal criteria of urban space.
+Since the 19th century, however, our traditional concepts of space have been shattered and we are in desperate need of formal criteria of urban space.
 There are a number of factors that have produced our present inheritance of overwhelming complexity and visual disorder.
-In an age of commuting and suburban strip development, our cities are growing larger every day as the process of urbanization continues.
-In the past, a relatively small range of traditional building materials, less specialized human needs and a slower rate of growth achieved a unity and correctness, which is admired but seldom re-created in today’s terms.
+In an age of commuting and suburban strip development, our cities are growing larger every day as the process of urbanisation continues.
+In the past, a relatively small range of traditional building materials, less specialised human needs and a slower rate of growth achieved a unity and correctness, which is admired but seldom recreated in today’s terms.
 Large-scale developments when they did occur were based on theories related to a more leisurely way of life, with the accent on stationary or slow-moving observers.
 Today, large-scale projects are realised in a short space of time and take into account new forms, materials and techniques to satisfy an ever-increasing variety of human needs.

 Combined with all this are our new rates of speed, both horizontally and vertically.
-A new scale is evolving and judging by our present man-made environment, some radical re-thinking of design principles is needed, based not on the mystic intuition of the artist, but on a reasoned and analytical study of the problems involved.
+A new scale is evolving and judging by our present man-made environment, some radical rethinking of design principles is needed, based not on the mystic intuition of the artist, but on a reasoned and analytical study of the problems involved.

-One of the difficulties of analysing the concept of spatial sensation is the difficulty of imagining the sensation without actually being subjected to it at the time.
+One of the difficulties of analysing the concept of spatial sensation is that of imagining the sensation without actually being subjected to it at the time.
 There are so many factors involved that very little help is given by representation of spatial order in a different medium.
-It is possible to describe it in words with accompanying photographs and drawings, but this conveys an inadequate idea of space and more important still, does not give one the experience of space.
+It is possible to describe it in words with accompanying photographs and drawings, but this conveys an inadequate idea of space and, more important still, does not give one the experience of space.
 A scale model only adds to the confusion by introducing an element of a different scale and order.
 The musician has a score, the film editor has a ‘storyboard’ and the dancer has floor-pattern diagrams.
 The architect and designer, however, have only the means of producing two-dimensional patterns in space and a series of selective sketches or photographs.

 The degree to which space gives a sense of enclosure depends on the relationship of the surfaces (and objects) and to what extent the views out of it are controlled.
 For example, enclosure is most complete in the cloister and weakest where buildings are separated by large gaps and bear little formal relationship to each other.
 A number of other important factors are involved such as the treatment of the surfaces themselves and the junctions of wall and floor planes.

 This resultant space-body, which is the reverse of the plastic body of a building, is essentially one that is measurable, even if it is not subject to the same exact definitions as a room.
-Winifried Leonhardt interprets the famous urban space group at fancy as a series of axially related space-bodies and the Piazza di san Ignazio, Rome, as a single large space-body extended by two small cylindrical ones in adjacent corners.
+Winfried Leonhardt interprets the famous urban space group at Nancy as a series of axially related space-bodies and the Piazza di Sant’Ignazio, Rome, as a single large space-body extended by two small cylindrical ones in adjacent corners.

 The scale of the space or its size measured in relation to the dimensions of the human figure is a basic factor and may qualify what sort of space experience, if any, results from a given relationship of surfaces and objects.

 ‘Judging from the size of many urban spaces designed today, it is obvious that there is still confusion between the relative importance of floor area and spatial volume.
-A larger space can be less impressive than a shall one; in fact, beyond a certain point, the larger the square the less impressive it is.
-It is only in plan that we can appreciate a large area; in actuality we look across the space at buildings, and when we do the greater the void around us, the less we feel the sense of spatial enclosure.’
+A larger space can be less impressive than a small one; in fact, beyond a certain point, the larger the square the less impressive it is.
+It is only in plan that we can appreciate a large area; in actuality we look across the space at buildings, and when we do the greater the void around us, the less we feel the sense of spatial enclosure.

 ‘There is an excuse for making a civic space large when it is to be used for demonstrations of military might or political unity, although it is better to accept it as a two-dimensional floor rather than as a volume …’

 Obviously, the ratio of the height of the enclosing elements to the dimensions of the ground plane is of vital importance.
 For example, take the simple case of a medieval cloister or collegiate square.
-If the enclosing elements are moved closer together or farther apart, then the character of the square and consequently the spatial experience will vary considerably, depending on the relationship of the wall plane to floor plane.
+If the enclosing elements are moved closer together or further apart, then the character of the square and consequently the spatial experience will vary considerably, depending on the relationship of the wall plane to floor plane.
 A point will be reached at the upper limit when the space as such breaks down and a sense of being enclosed is no longer experienced.

-Sitte also claims that the average dimensions of the great squares of the old cities are 465 feet x 190 feet and reminds us that the Champs Elysees is 465 feet wide by way of comparison.
-At this distance objects which are about half an inch in size may be seen under reasonable daylight conditions.
+Sitte also claims that the average dimensions of the great squares of the old cities are 465 feet x 190 feet and reminds us that the Champs Élysées is 465 feet wide by way of comparison.
+At this distance, objects which are about half an inch in size may be seen under reasonable daylight conditions.

-Thornley proposes two main systems of assembling buildings and spaces in urban areas.
-These are:(1) The ‘formal’ or ‘continuous perspective’ type (Circus – Brook St – Crescent complex at Bath or the place complex at Nancy) and (2) The ‘informal’ the (Stonegate, York).
+DG Thornley proposes two main systems of assembling buildings and spaces in urban areas.
+These are:(1) The ‘formal’ or ‘continuous perspective’ type (Circus – Brook St – Crescent complex at Bath or the place complex at Nancy) and (2) The ‘informal’ (Stonegate, York).
 The regularity, directness and clear-cut perspective effects of type (1) are contrasted against the variety and effects of overlapping planes in type (2).

 Basically then, spatial form may be said to range between the irregular and the regular, or the formal and the informal, and each extreme would appear to have its own spatial characteristics.
-The overall quality of a given space, however, with be a result of the relative separate contributions of the defining surfaces and the modifying effects of any object within the space.
-When the number of variables such as scale, dominants, solid to void, rhythm, articulation, silhouette, colour, pattern, texture, etc. etc. are taken into account, it will be seen that there is an infinite number of variations between the two extremes.
+The overall quality of a given space, however, will be a result of the relative separate contributions of the defining surfaces and the modifying effects of any object within the space.
+When the number of variables such as scale, dominants, solid to void, rhythm, articulation, silhouette, colour, pattern, texture, etc etc are taken into account, it will be seen that there is an infinite number of variations between the two extremes.
 It will also be realised that the character or quality of a space, defined by a fixed relationship of surfaces, can be changed simply by altering the form quality of the surfaces themselves — in other words by manipulating these variables.

 One of the objects of this study is to examine some of the more fundamental spatial forms of varying size, bearing in mind the factors already mentioned.
 The physical organisation of the space has been noted under a series of headings and the photographic commentary has been prepared separately to enable it to be used with the following descriptive passages.
-The virtues of observation and analysis cannot be overemphasized; it is only in the light of such experience that an adequate design vocabulary can be built up and a sensitivity to the subject developed.
-A brief visit to most of the New towns will confirm the need for a deeper appreciation, or even an awareness, of the principles involved.
+The virtues of observation and analysis cannot be overemphasised; it is only in the light of such experience that an adequate design vocabulary can be built up and a sensitivity to the subject developed.
+A brief visit to most New Towns will confirm the need for a deeper appreciation, or even an awareness, of the principles involved.